bnomei/kirby-blueprints/README.md

 ### Creating field definitions with PHP Attributes in a PageModel

-Do not be confused by the `use` statements.
-Your IDE will most likely add them when you use the attributes to ensure the PHP code knows where to find the definitions for them.
+Do not be confused by the many `use` statements you will see in the examples below.
+Your IDE will most likely add them when you use the PHP attributes to ensure the PHP code knows where to find the definitions for them.

 You will need to add two traits to your PageModel.
-One for making it aware that we want the public properties with attributes registered as blueprint fields (`HasBlueprintFromAttributes`) and one for making those properties return the Kirby Field object (`HasPublicPropertiesMappedToKirbyFields`).
+One for making it aware that we want the public properties with attributes registered as blueprint fields and to read the page blueprint definition (`HasBlueprintFromAttributes`) and a second one for making those public properties return the Kirby field object (`HasPublicPropertiesMappedToKirbyFields`).

 Without defining a YAML blueprint for the `article` template Kirby would have an empty blueprint definition.
 But with the attributes defined in the PageModel Kirby will know what fields we want to have in the blueprint (registered by the *autoloader helper*).